 Frequently Asked Questions

-We are not affiliated with a church or ministry.
-We approach therapy from a clinical standpoint.
+We approach therapy from a clinical standpoint and value all therapeutic modalities.
 However, the owners, Ryan and Emily Russ, are Christians.
-They know that faith and therapy can (and often times should) be intimately intertwined.
+They know that faith and therapy can (and oftentimes should) be intimately intertwined.

 We offer brief statements written by each therapist, answering the question of “faith in therapy” in their own words.
 Many clients find this to be a good tool as they navigate which therapist is the best match for them/their child.
 Please contact our admin staff if you would like to read each therapist’s statement.